frios/ImageRating/README.md

 A simple and configurable star rating view.

-StarRating will display a gold star rating from 0-5 in half star increments simply by tapping the view.
+StarRating will display a star rating from 0-maxRating in half star or whole star increments simply by tapping the view.
 The simplest way to display the view is as follows:

 ```
 import StarRating